franks42/clj.security.message-digest/README.md

 ### A more Clojuresque Message Digest Interface

 There are few more features that make it easier to digest the strings and bytes of data structures like lists and trees.
-* First of all, both update and digest support a variable number of arguments to digest.
+* First of all, both the "update" and "digest" functions support a variable number of arguments to digest.
 * Second, the byte encoding of strings and chars is done implicitly by specifying a charset as an argument.
-* Third, the message-digest instance is implicitly created inside of the update and digest function if one does not pass a digest-message object as the first argument.
-The digest algorithm for this newly created digest-message instance can either be specified by a first keyword argument, or by using the "\*default-digest-algorithm\*" and "\*default-charset\*" dynamic variables.
+* Third, the "message-digest" instance is implicitly created inside of the "update" and "digest" function if one does not pass a "digest-message" object as the first argument.
+The digest-algorithm for this newly created digest-message instance can either be specified by a first keyword argument, or by using the "\*default-digest-algorithm\*" and "\*default-charset\*" dynamic variables.

 Specify both digest-algorithm and charset as keyword values in the factory function, and show variable number of arguments of different types: